All Quiet on the Western Front conquers at the 2023 Baftas

 Cate Blanchett and Austin Butler were the winners of the biggest acting awards of the night, while the German anti-war epic swept the board

-It was a record-breaking night at the 2023 Baftas on Sunday (19 February) for anti-war epic All Quiet on the Western Front, which became the most celebrated foreign language film in the organisation’s history with seven wins.
+It was a record-breaking night at the 2023 Baftas on Sunday for the anti-war epic All Quiet on the Western Front, which became the most celebrated foreign language film in the organisation’s history with seven wins.

 In his acceptance speech, cinematographer James Friend said that the film’s message – that young people can be “poisoned by right-wing nationalistic propaganda” and that “war is more than an adventure” – is as relevant now as it was more than a century ago when the book of the same name was published.